 In honour of our women in leadership, we launch our MBA Women’s page!
 Here, we highlight the stories and achievements of the women across our MBA programmes as they are redefining the meaning of success and entering new areas of business.

-After reviewing your application documents, we will invite qualified candidates to take our MBA Admission Test before participating in the interview day.
+After reviewing your application documents, we will invite qualified candidates to take our MBA Admissions Test before participating in the interview day.

 The purpose of this activity is to gain a better understanding of your character, personality, expectations, motivations and goals.
 Each assessment centre day starts at 12:30 and finishes around 17:00.